-Self taught musical genius Alvin Jerson proves that autism no barrier
+Self taught musical genius Alvin Jerson proves autism no barrier

 April 1, 2019

-Around the time Alvin was two years old, Sindhu also started noticing that he was different from other children his age.
-A visit to the doctor led to him being diagnosed with autism.
-This was the first time Sindhu had even heard of the disorder but she was unfazed and decided she would give her son nothing but support and encouragement.
+Around the time he was two years old, Sindhu also started noticing that he was different from other children his age.
+A visit to the doctor led to a diagnosis of autism.
+This was the first time Sindhu had even heard of the disorder.
+Unfazed, she decided she would give her son support and encouragement.

-Since music was his one big passion, Sindhu enrolled him in formal music lessons.
-But Alvin could not sit for long and would get easily irritated so she stopped them.
-But when you listen to him sing at music competitions, it is hard to believe that Alvin is untrained.
+Since music was his one big passion, Sindhu enrolled him in formal lessons, but Alvin could not sit for long and would get easily irritated.
+She stopped the classes so when you hear Alvin sing, its hard to imagine he is self-taught.

 When you hear Alvin sing, you wouldn’t believe that he is not a trained singer.
 He always had music in him.
 In fact, he doesn’t want to do anything else but sing songs as much as he can.
-He loves songs from early 80’s and 90’s.
+He loves songs from early 80s and 90s.
 Alvin doesn’t interact much or does not have many friends.
 His whole life revolves around music.
-Since trying to teach him music did not work, Alvin has been pursuing it on his own.
-He records songs and learns by himself.
-His passion for this art is limitless -Sindhu Jerson, Alvin's mother
+He records songs and learns by himself. -Sindhu Jerson, Alvin's mother

-Apart from music, Alvin loves to play video games, and he is quite a pro at it.
-Sindhu says he is quite impossible to beat.
-But that's a side few get to see as he is reserved by nature and prefers to mingle with close family members.
+Apart from music, Alvin loves to play video games, and is quite the pro.
+Sindhu says he is quite impossible to beat at these games.
+That's a side few get to see as he is reserved by nature and prefers to mingle with close family members.

-Sindhu and her husband Jerson believe that Alvin is going to follow his passion for music and take it up professionally.
-The principal of Navjeevan School, where he studies, calls this determined and courageous youngster a true inspiration for others.
+Sindhu and her husband Jerson believe that Alvin is going to follow his passion for music professionally.
+Shiny Vinson, school principal at Navjeevan School, where he studies, calls this determined and courageous youngster a true inspiration and gives his family credit.

 “I am glad that his family is very supportive of him", says Vinson.
 "He does not like sitting somewhere for a long time.
-He gets restless and wants to move around.
-In spite of all that, Alvin is gearing up to write his computer and Malayalam paper for the upcoming exams".
+He gets restless and wants to move around".

 Clearly this youngster is blessed with a determined and persistent spirit that is bound to take him places.